quasar1357/assembly_annotation/README.md

 Roman Schwob (roman.schwob@students.unibe.ch)

-NOTE: Feel free to use any information, scripts or images from this repository, but please do provide a link or mention my name.
+NOTE: Feel free to use any information, scripts or images from this repository, but please do link this github or mention my name.

 ---
 # Bioinformatics: Genome and transcriptome assembly and annotation